Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Truth Time: You Are Not Condemned

 Shame might whisper that you have to be perfect.
 But the truth is that you are covered by the blood of the Lamb.
 There is no condemnation for those who have trusted in the name of Jesus.
+As you walk with Him, you can experience true freedom and victory in overcoming shame.

 Paul proclaimed this truth to the Romans,